Mister Rasputin

 Pavel Plotnick (né Rasputin), better known as Mister Rasputin, is a fictional character, a super villain appearing in American comic books published by Marvel Comics.
+He is a sorcerer and alleged descendant of Grigori Rasputin who has fought Doctor Strange on occasion.

 Publication history

 Mister Rasputin made his official debuts in June 1966's Strange Tales #145, which was edited by Stan Lee, written by Dennis O'Neil, drawn by Steve Ditko, and lettered by Artie Simek.
 The issue was a double feature, showcasing both Doctor Strange and Nick Fury.

 Fictional character biography

 1960s

 An alleged descendant of Russian mystic Grigori Rasputin, Pavel Rasputin craves world domination.
 Adopting the moniker of Mister Rasputin, he starts to hone his sorcery skills, before stealing classified papers from various government sites.
 Aware of Rasputin's treachery, Doctor Strange tracks him down and fights him.
 However, having had already exhausted his reserves during his recent encounter with Tazza, Strange is unable to attack Rasputin full-force.
 Just as he is about to call upon his mystic cloak to subdue Rasputin, the villain withdraws a firearm and shoots the Sorcerer Supreme.
 Greatly weakened, Strange barely makes his way to the hospital, where he recuperates.

 Not contented with his pseudo-victory, Rasputin sends an assassin to murder Strange.
 Using his astral form, Strange confronts Rasputin for the second time.
 This time, he is able to defeat him.
 Strange uses sorcery to remove all knowledge about magic from Rasputin's mind, before turning him in to the police.